-This certificate program is designed to prepare plant maintenance technicians and mechanics in the troubleshooting and repair of various types of manufacturing equipment.
+The Certificate in Plant Maintenance program is designed to prepare plant maintenance technicians and mechanics in the troubleshooting and repair of various types of manufacturing equipment.
 It is a specialty program that provides basic training in welding, fluid power, mechanical systems, and electrical or electronic equipment found in today's manufacturing plants.